 Council Tax Reduction helps people on a low income with the cost of Council Tax.
-Please see our website for more information on our Council Tax Reduction scheme at www.walsall.gov.uk/benefits.
-To claim Council Tax Reduction please contact us (see 'how to contact us' on the back of your bill.)
+Please see our website for more information or to use our on-line service to make a claim: go.walsall.gov.uk/benefits.
+If you cannot make your claim using our on-line service, please contact us (see 'how to contact us' on the back of your bill).